iProov: Edge of Facial Recognition and Biometrics #9

 Their proudest achievement is being the first-ever non-US vendor that the USDHS (United States Department of Homeland Security) procured its pioneering SVIP (Silicon Valley Innovation Program) program.
 So, they are working with the USDHS on rapid and easy border control for trusted travelers.

 As Andrew mentions, they are really proud to be a part of this very large scale operation and a successful example of ID matched onboarding.
 Today, everybody in Britain knows somebody who is being iProoved.

-They are are focusing on government and finance because those are the most confident buyers of advanced authentication technology.
-But iProov’s use cases are rapidly expanding into the areas of health, travel, digital identity and many more.
+They are focusing on government and finance today.
+Because those are the most confident buyers of advanced authentication technology.
+In the near future, iProov is also expanding into the areas of health, travel, digital identity etc.